Kārlis Balodis: Biography

 He was the youngest among three children; his grandfather was a preacher at the Vidzeme's church.
 Carl lost his father and mother early in his life.
 The family moved to Riga, where they lived in very cramped conditions.

 He was self-taught, and in 1883, as external candidate, he graduated from gymnasium in Jelgava.

-He studied theology in Dorpat during 1884-1887.
+He studied theology in Dorpat from 1884 to 1887.
 In 1888, he was ordained as a Lutheran pastor and went to Brazil, where in 1889-1891, he unsuccessfully tried to establish a Latvian colony.
 In 1891-1892, he studied geography at the University of Jena in Germany and defended his doctoral thesis.
-In 1893-1895, he served as a Lutheran pastor in the Urals, and wrote studies on demography and statistics.
-In 1895, he moved back to Germany again, and studied economics at the Universities of Munich and Strasbourg.
+From 1893 to 1895, he served as a Lutheran pastor in the Urals, and wrote studies on demography and statistics.
+In 1895, he moved back to Germany again, and studied economics at the Ludwig-Maximilians-Universität München and the University of Strasbourg.

 He became known as the demographer after the publication of his book "Mortality, age composition and longevity of the Russian Orthodox population of both sexes" in 1851-1890.

 Career

 Between 1884 and 1887, Kārlis studied theology at the University of Tartu.
 In 1888, he was sent to Brazil to work as a Lutheran minister.
 In 1891 and 1892, he studied geography at the University of Jena.
 Between 1893 and 1895, he worked as a minister in the Ural Mountains region, and wrote his first researches on demography and statistics.
-In 1895, he started studying economics at the University of Munich.
+In 1895, he started studying economics at the Ludwig-Maximilians-Universität München.